-Option Sets were introduced in Bubble in December of 2019.
-Since then remained somewhat under the radar in my personal opinion, although they are an incredibly useful feature in a lot of different scenarios.
+Bubble introduced Option sets in in December of 2019 and they added an incredibly powerful feature that had been missing from Bubble.
 At their most basic, option sets can be used to store dropdown values (like a list of countries or sorting categories), but they’re flexible enough the be used in a range of creative ways.

 |Option Set||The Option Set is a collection of Options|